 Carriers see the value of orchestration, said Amit Sinha Roy, Vice President of global telco Tata Communications, and are beginning to realise LSO will help make networking services more efficient to provide.

 “It's across the lifecycle of the relationship that a provider has with a customer,” added Roy.
 “Starting from provisioning the service itself, going through to the control, the performance, automation, usage, monitoring, even managing security, pushing policies.
 It's across the entire lifecycle.
 Right from the start of the service, the relationship through managing the service and then even switching it off.
 That's the entire lifecycle that LSO would help manage.

 Orchestration and the cloud

-“Minimally, on the E-Line going from AWS Direct Connect to the connectivity into the data centre to somewhere else, all the way to the user's data centre, their private cloud and then all the way back into a branch office, there are many Ethernet segments inside there, each one separately provisioned and then orchestrated,” he explained.
+“Minimally, on the E-Line going from AWS Direct Connect to the connectivity into the data center to somewhere else, all the way to the user's data center, their private cloud and then all the way back into a branch office, there are many Ethernet segments inside there, each one separately provisioned and then orchestrated,” he explained.

 Taking the cloud connection scenario to the next step requires NFV, he said, when the customer realizes that they're having security issues or a huge slice of that network capacity and CPU capacity is consumed by dirty data.
 In this situation, an NFV-based security solution from Wedge Networks would solve the problem.